bifravst/bifravst/docs/aws/Uninstalling.rst

-.. _uninstalling_bifravst:
+.. _uninstalling_cat-tracker:

-Uninstalling Bifravst from AWS
+Uninstalling the *Asset Tracker for AWS Example* from AWS
 ##############################

-To uninstall Bifravst, execute the listed commands.
+To uninstall the *Asset Tracker for AWS Example*, execute the listed commands.

 .. note::